davae1an/k3s-traefik-digitalocean-setup/ReadMe.md

   ```

-- Apply Secret to name space
+- Apply Secret to namespace

     create a namespace for the secret where your going to host the webapp.
-Bellow I named it wordpress
+Bellow I named it wordpress (From the root directory)

     ```bash
     cd do-dns-issuer